jafreedberg/arrival-time-prediction/README.md

 - svm.joblib: This file contains the trained support vector machine model.

 - SVMDemo.ipynb: This file contains the support vector machine demo.
 It uses the trained model provided in svm.joblib and predicts the delay of route 800.

-- SVMDemo.html: This file contains a version of SVMDemo.ipynb that has been run and includes the output of the model.

 ## Notebooks to Run